 Non-Recourse Loan

-A non-recourse loan protects you from being held liable for the loan beyond the value of the home.
-Your financial obligation to the lender will not be more than the home’s value when the reverse mortgage loan comes due.
+A non-recourse loan protects the borrower from being held liable for the loan beyond the value of the home.
+Their financial obligation to the lender will not be more than the home’s value when the reverse mortgage loan comes due and payable.

 Addressing Other Concerns About Reverse Mortgages